photo of abstract art

 const { clientX, clientY, currentTarget } = e;

-const { clientWidth, clientHeight, offsetLeft, offsetTop } = currentTarget;
+const { clientWidth, clientHeight } = currentTarget;

 const horizontal = (clientX - offsetLeft) / clientWidth;